Youth Offending Service - Camden Rise

 - Running local crime prevention programmes and offering voluntary support programmes

-- Helping young people and their families at court
+- Helping children and their families at court

-- Staying in touch with a young person if they’re sentenced to custody
+- Staying in touch with under 18s if they’re sentenced to custody.

 More info and blogs